adrianglz64/snappyrom/snappyrom-readme.txt

 JiffyDOS is a commercial product that is under copyright and can still be purchased legally.
-The Jiffy load feature is meant to be used in cases where it's not practical to insall a Kernal ROM replacement in your c64/128.
+The Jiffy load feature is meant to be used in cases where it's not practical to install a Kernal ROM replacement in your c64/128.
 If you use it please consider purchasing an official Kernal ROM overlay IC or a ROM image at: